COGS (Cost of Goods Sold) for Ecommerce

-Ecommerce COGS, or Cost of Goods Sold, an essential part of your ecommerce accounting and inventory management.
-It is the direct cost associated with producing the products sold through your online store.
-This includes manufacturing costs, shipping fees, and any other expenses directly tied to getting a product into the hands of your customers.
-For ecommerce businesses, tracking COGS is essential because it directly impacts gross margin and overall profitability.
+Ecommerce COGS, or Cost of Goods Sold, is a core component of ecommerce accounting and inventory purchase accounting.
+It represents the direct costs associated with producing and delivering the products you sell online.
+This includes raw materials, manufacturing, shipping fees, landed cost calculation, packaging, and any other expense tied directly to getting a product from your supplier to your customer.

 Read our in-depth article about ecommerce COGS.